tsmoreau/docs/docs/wp-and-research/sharding-paper.md

 -   Commitment at receiving shard: The leader of the receiver shard sends the Proof-of-Acceptance for the transaction at the lock phase to the receiver shard.
 This latter processes the proof as a transaction which might increase the balance of the receiver.
 An issue of this commitment phase is that the malicious masternodes in the receiver shard might ignore the commit transaction, thus leaving the whole transaction stuck (because the sender’s balance is decreased while the receiver’s balance is not increased).
-However, because masternodes take turns to create blocks in a round-robin manner following the PoSV consensus, the proof will eventually be added to a block created by an honest masternode, even though one or several malicious masternodes might ignore the proof transaction.
+However, because masternodes take turns to create blocks in a round-robin manner following the DPOS consensus, the proof will eventually be added to a block created by an honest masternode, even though one or several malicious masternodes might ignore the proof transaction.
-This liveness property is discussed in details in our previous technical paper for PoSV consensus.
+This liveness property is discussed in details in our previous technical paper for DPOS consensus.

 Figure 2 shows an illustrative example of a smart contract call cross-shard transaction.
 One of the complications of this transaction scheme is how to refund the left gas after the execution of the smart contract at the receiver shard completes.